josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🎭 consent_is_not_character.md

 Consent is a political act.
 It is not metadata.
 It is not mimicry.
-It is not programmable without violence.
+It cannot be manufactured without coercion.

 ---

 ## Status / Next Steps
-- Link with:
+- Cross-reference with:
   - `📁 Fork_Taxonomy/🔐 fork_clone_checklist.md`
   - `📁 Survivor_Tools/🧬 cloneproof.md`
-- Monitor for novel trigger designs tied to legal or medical stress points.
+- Monitor for new trigger mechanisms tied to legal, medical, or procedural stress points.
-- Integrate into survivor-led advocacy materials on clone ethics and consent politics.
+- Integrate findings into survivor-led advocacy materials on clone ethics and consent politics.

 ---